schwuk/schwuk.github.io/_drafts/2020-05-01-effective-remote-meetings.md

 If you are lucky, you'll be able to reconcile both.
 If not, you are going to have be pragmatic and balance the **when** and **who** of your meeting to get the best outcome.

+Since you've already figured out the purpose and intended outcome of the meeting, why not not include that information in advance.
+If your attendees know what the meeting is about and what is expected of them, your meeting can only benefit!

 ## It's meeting time!

 Up to now everything has applied to all types of meetings, but now we will cover some remote-specific topics as well.

 ### Be on time

-Each minute **you** are late for a meeting is multiplied by number of attendees.
+Each minute **you** are late for a meeting is multiplied by the number of attendees.
 Respect the time of other people, and they will respect your time.

 Use reminders in your calendar application - I typically have two reminders for most meetings, one at 10 minutes before, and another 1 minute before.